-When you’re in school as an undergraduate or graduate student, your lender might defer student loans if it offers the option and you want to take advantage of it.
-However, the criteria may vary based on your lender’s policies.
+When you’re in school as an undergraduate or graduate student, the lender could defer your student loans and, depending on your situation, you might want to consider taking advantage of that offering.

 There are no in-school repayment plans for federal student loans, but you can prepay them with no penalty if you want to pay them off early.
-Most private student lenders offer the same payment deferral option you’ll get with federal student loans.
-They might also allow you to make small fixed payments, interest-only payments, or even the full principal-and-interest payment.
+Most private student lenders offer the same payment deferral option, and they also allow you to make small fixed payments, interest-only payments, or even the full principal-and-interest payment.

 In this guide: